justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/example-ltr-stampcards.png",
-    alt: "A left-to-right example of a modal with form fields in the modal body.",
+    alt: "A left-to-right example of a Modal with form fields in the Modal body.",
     shouldShowPadding: true
 } %}

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/example-ltr-my-account.png",
-    alt: "A left-to-right example of list items and buttons in the modal body.",
+    alt: "A left-to-right example of list items and buttons in the Modal body.",
     shouldShowPadding: true
 } %}

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/example-ltr-personal-information.png",
-    alt: "A left-to-right example of tabs and cards in the modal body.",
+    alt: "A left-to-right example of tabs and cards in the Modal body.",
     shouldShowPadding: true
 } %}